-- A file can be opened through the Open With menu, accessible through the right-click in the Windows Explorer/OS X Finder. - FastRawViewer can be installed as a "default" program (through Set Default Program in Windows or Get Info Open With Change All for Mac OS X) in this case FastRawViewer will start when double-clicking on any file of the associated type. - Drag-Drop of a file or a folder onto the FastRawViewer program icon. - Start using the command line.
+- A file can be opened through the Open With menu, accessible through the right-click in the Windows Explorer/macOS Finder. - FastRawViewer can be installed as a "default" program (through Set Default Program in Windows or Get Info Open With Change All for macOS) in this case FastRawViewer will start when double-clicking on any file of the associated type. - Drag-Drop of a file or a folder onto the FastRawViewer program icon. - Start using the command line.